dy/sprae/r&d.md

   * :aria - can be defined via plain attributes
   * :data - confusable with :scope, doesn't provide much value, can be used as `:data-x=""` etc
   * :={} - what's the meaning?
 Can be replaced with multiple attributes, no?
 No: no easy way to spread attributes.

+## [x] let/const in expressions: allow or prohibit -> let's prohibit, force user to wrap into a function himself

+  - allowing forces wrapping internally, which creates return statement confustion